inkstitch/inkstitch/collections/_docs/en/003-013-linear-gradient-fill.md

 Underlay in Linear Gradient Fill is the same as for Auto Fill and uses the fill angle which can be defined in the underlay [params](/docs/stitches/fill-stitch#underlay).

-## Samples Files Including Linear Gradient Fill Stitches
+## Sample Files Including Linear Gradient Fill Stitches

 {% include tutorials/tutorial_list key="stitch-type" value="Linear Gradient Fill" %}